petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/using-task-timers.md

 1. Click _Update_.

 Now, after three days in the review task, task assignees are reminded that they have a review to complete.
-The notification repeats daily at that point.
+The reminder notification repeats daily.

 ## Related Topics